airr-community/ogrdbstats/docs/_build/html/_sources/examples/tigger.rst.txt

 This code creates the following files:

 - `v_germline_gapped.fasta` - the germline sequences used in the annotation
-- `rep_genotyped.tsv` - the annotated repertoire, with a column V_GERMLINE_GAPPED containing the corrected (genotyped) V-call
+- `rep_genotyped.tsv` - the annotated reads, with a column V_GERMLINE_GAPPED containing the corrected (genotyped) V-call
-- `v_genotyped_seqs.fasta` - the set of germline sequences referenced in the annotated repertoire, including novel sequences
+- `v_genotyped_seqs.fasta` - the set of germline sequences referenced in the annotated reads, including novel sequences

 These files can be provided to OGRDBstats in the following command: